 WHAT TO DO IF YOU OR A LOVED ONE SUFFERS A CATASTROPHIC PERSONAL INJURY?

-It does not matter if the personal injury occurred as a result of a motor vehicle accident, medical malpractice, or a defective product – you need to consider a Denver personal injury attorney capable of handling such a complicated lawsuit and fighting for the compensation you deserve.
+It does not matter if the personal injury occurred as a result of a motor vehicle accident, medical malpractice, or a defective product – you need to consider a catastrophic injury attorney capable of handling such a complicated lawsuit and fighting for the compensation you deserve.
 Under no circumstances should you try to negotiate or accept any settlement on your own.

 Most courts recognize the concept of comparative negligence.
 This means that each party who shares responsibility for the accident is assigned a percentage of that responsibility.
 For example, in some states, if the injured party is found to be 10% at fault and another party 90% at fault, the injured party can still recover 90% of the economic and non-economic damages assigned.
 The laws can be complex in this regard.

 If you or a family member has been seriously injured or killed in an accident or through medical malpractice, or because of a defective product, you will need an experienced serious personal injury lawyer to represent you.
-Burg Simpson’s Colorado personal injury lawyers have the experience, and the resources, to ensure that you can recover the damages you deserve for your injuries and your losses.
+Burg Simpson’s catastrophic injury lawyers of Denver have the experience, and the resources, to ensure that you can recover the damages you deserve for your injuries and your losses.